TeselaGen/ve-sequence-parsers-DEPRECATED/README.md

   //genbankToJson options only
   inclusive1BasedStart: false //by default feature starts are parsed out as 0-based and inclusive
   inclusive1BasedEnd: false //by default feature ends are parsed out as 0-based and inclusive
-  acceptParts: false //by default features with a feature.notes.pragma[0] === "Teselagen_Part" are not added to the sequenceData.parts array.
-Setting this true will add them
+  acceptParts: true //by default features with a feature.notes.pragma[0] === "Teselagen_Part" are added to the sequenceData.parts array.
+Setting this to false will keep them as features instead
 }
 ```